Luckin Coffee, a rival to Starbucks in China, files for bankruptcy in U.S.

 Founded in 2017, Luckin operated 3,898 outlets as of Nov.
 30 with another 894 “partnership” stores.
 The chain pulled in customers by offering massive discounts and sought to reach 10,000 locations by the end of 2021.

-Its coffee — cheaper than Starbucks and sold from takeaway kiosks close to urban professionals — continues to be popular in China.
+Its coffee — cheaper than Starbucks and sold from take-away kiosks close to urban professionals — continues to be popular in China.
 Sales grew 35.8% in the quarter ended Sept.
 30 compared to a year ago, according to a document posted on its website.

 “This filing does not mean Luckin will close down,” said Jason Yu, managing director at Kantar Worldpanel Greater China.
 “It can use the filing to abandon debt, close some unprofitable operations and focus on its core business.”